 Best of all, it doesn’t even require turning on the oven, because as you’ve probably already guessed, this baby is cooked instantaneously in your microwave!

-So how do you actually make a chocolate chip cookie cake, with healthier, wholefood ingredients?
+So how do you actually make a healthy mug cake, with whole plant-based ingredients?

 The traditional kind of cookie mug cake would normally contain refined ingredients such as white flour, sugar, oil, and probably highly acidic animal products like eggs and butter.

-To make this mug cake vegan (and actually nutritious), I’ve traded out some of these standard ingredients and replaced them with these:
+To make this an oil-free vegan mug cake (and actually nutritious), I’ve traded out some of these standard ingredients and replaced them with these: